algosup/2023-2024-project-4-sportshield-team-2/Documents/UserManual/userManual.md

 # How to unlock SportShield

 SportShield's uninstallation is quite simple.
-You can unlock it either by Bluetooth or with the app.
+You can unlock it either by Bluetooth or with the app. <br>
 By Bluetooth:
 1. Go on your Bluetooth settings.<br>
 <img src="./Img/BluetoothSettingsFunctionnalities.png" width="200"/>